shakacode/cypress-on-rails/README.md

 ### Using scenarios

 When writing End-to-End tests, you will probably want to prepare your database to a known state.
 Maybe using a gem like factory_girl.
 This gem introduces the concept of a scenario for this purpose.
-Think of it as a named `before` block in RSpec.
+Think of them as named `before` blocks in RSpec.

 You define a scenario in the `spec/cypress/scenarios` directory:
 ```